Rainwater collected from a roof is generally safe to drink but collecting a good, clean supply depends on "low maintenance - not no maintenance".

 If E. coli is detected in a minimum 100 mL sample of drinking water, the rainwater tank should be chlorinated prior to further use.

-Stabilized chlorine should not be used.
+Stabilised chlorine should not be used.

 The size of tank required to provide the primary or total supply of household water will depend on a number of factors including the amount and pattern of rainfall, roof area and water usage.